williameduardo79/BlazorServerClientSample/README.md

 # BlazorServerClientSample
- An attempt to create a Blazor sample with login on both, the client and server
+ An attempt to create a Blazor sample with login on both: the client and server app.